redstreet/beancount_reds_plugins/effective_date/README.md

 "Assets:Hold:Insurance" holds the money for the period in between.

 This plugin automates the process above.
-One can simply enter a single transaction with an 'effective_date' metadata field for the posting (not the transaction) that needs to occur later (or earlier).
+One can simply enter a single transaction with an `effective_date` metadata field for the posting (not the transaction) that needs to occur later (or earlier).
 This keeps the source clean and intuitive:

 ````